-- 7.1 Allowable fees are outlined in the current Program Bulletin. - 7.2 Architectural fees shall be calculated based on RIHousing's published fee percentages multiplied by the total construction cost, not including contingency, and must be negotiated as a fixed price contract with reimbursable expenses included within this fee. - When calculating this fee, the total construction cost shall be calculated by multiplying the Gross Building Area (as per Section 5 above) by the construction cost per square foot. - 7.3 Architectural fees shall include all Mechanical, Plumbing, Electrical, Equipment and Structural Engineering fees as well as Civil Engineering and landscape Architect fees for projects requiring minimal site design such as scattered site city lots or small infill lots. - 7.4 Civil Engineering and Landscape Architect fees for large scale developments with extensive road and utility improvements must also be reviewed and approved by RIHousing.
-These fees will be assessed on a case-by-case basis and must be negotiated as fixed price contracts with reimbursable expenses included within the fee. - 7.5 Architectural fees for developments that have limited scopes of work or are moderate rehabilitation in nature shall be assessed on a case-by-case basis. - 7.6 Architectural, Civil Engineering and Landscape Architect Fees must be charged at a maximum of 80% for design and 20% for construction administration. - 7.7 All Architectural, Civil Engineering, Landscape Architect and Design Consultant Contracts must be reviewed and approved by RIHousing. - 7.8 Notwithstanding any agreement to the contrary, contracts that exceed RIHousing's fee requirements will be the sole responsibility of the developer.
+- 7.1 Allowable fees are outlined in the current Program Bulletin. - 7.2 Architectural fees shall be calculated based on RIHousing's published fee percentages multiplied by the total construction cost, not including contingency, and must be negotiated as a fixed price contract with reimbursable expenses included within this fee. - 7.3 Architectural fees shall include all Mechanical, Plumbing, Electrical, Equipment and Structural Engineering fees as well as Civil Engineering and landscape Architect fees for projects requiring minimal site design such as scattered site city lots or small infill lots. - 7.4 Civil Engineering and Landscape Architect fees for large scale developments with extensive road and utility improvements must also be reviewed and approved by RIHousing.
+These fees will be assessed on a case-by-case basis and must be negotiated as fixed price contracts with reimbursable expenses included within the fee. - 7.5 Architectural fees for developments that have limited scopes of work or are moderate rehabilitation in nature shall be assessed on a case-by-case basis. - 7.6 Architectural, Civil Engineering and Landscape Architect Fees must be charged at a maximum of 80% for design and 20% for construction administration. - 7.7 All Architectural, Civil Engineering, Landscape Architect and Design Consultant Contracts must be reviewed and approved by RIHousing.
+All architectural firms executing contracts with borrowers/developers must be licensed in the State of Rhode Island. - 7.8 Notwithstanding any agreement to the contrary, contracts that exceed RIHousing's fee requirements will be the sole responsibility of the developer.